tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Custom
 ......

-- **Custom input**, set the custom input to this value.
+- **Custom input**, set the *Custom* input to this value.
 If it is slowed down, move it towards this value (see below).
-The idea is that you make this input depend on a mixture of pressure/speed/whatever, and then make other settings depend on this 'custom input' instead of repeating this combination everywhere you need it.
-If you make it change *by random* you can generate a slow (smooth) random input.
+The idea is that you make this setting (and, in turn, the input) depend on a mixture of *Pressure*/*Speed*/*whatever* inputs, and then make other settings depend on this *Custom input* instead of repeating this combination everywhere you need it.
+If you make it change by *Random* you can generate a slow (smooth) random input.

-- **Custom input filter**, how slow the custom input actually follows the desired value (the one above).
-This happens at brushdab level (ignoring how much time has past, if brushdabs do not depend on time).
+- **Custom input filter**, how slow the *Custom* input actually follows the desired value (the one above).
+This happens at brushdab level (ignoring how much time has past, if brush **Dabs** do not depend on time).
 0.0 no slowdown (changes apply instantly).

 .. _changing_the_type_of_style: